cablehead/xs/README.md

 The focus is on fun and playfulness.
-Event sourcing provides an [immediate connection to what you're creating](https://youtu.be/a-OyoVcbwWE?si=kfuJ0KkSGlN21GBL&t=121), making the process feel alive. `xs` encourages experimentation, allowing you to make messes and explore freely—then gives you the means to organize and make sense of it all.
+Event sourcing provides an [immediate connection to what you're creating](https://youtu.be/a-OyoVcbwWE?si=kfuJ0KkSGlN21GBL&t=121), making the process feel alive. `xs` encourages experimentation, allowing you to make messes and explore freely—then gives you tools to organize and make sense of it all.

 ![overview](./docs/overview.png)